How to segment WooCommerce customers

 This is a quick overview of where our customers are in a specific area.
 You can zoom in and out, aggregating or detailing specific points as you do that.

-Expanding a bit more, we can find other customers for the geographic customer segmentation strategy.
-It is particularly interesting when you have multiple data sources.
-For instance, if you use the Users Insights and WooCommerce.
-You can compare the GeoLocation data with the customers’ billing address.
-This information can be quite useful for better user segmentation in your marketing and logistics.
+We can find other customers for the geographic customer segmentation strategy by expanding a bit more.
+This is particularly interesting when you have multiple data sources.
+For instance, if you use Users Insights and WooCommerce, you can compare the GeoLocation data with the customer’s billing address.
+This information can be useful for better user segmentation in your marketing and logistics.

 Behavioral segmentation

 Behavioral segmentation is a process of dividing a large group of people into smaller groups based on users’ actions and needs.
 This can be done using various methods, such as filtering by tendencies, frequent actions, or product features use and habits.
-It is a complex topic as there are many layers inside this segmentation method.
-Usually, there are 4 main subgroups of segmentation strategies when it comes to customer behavior.
+It is a complex topic with many layers inside this segmentation method.
+Usually, there are four main subgroups of segmentation strategies regarding customer behavior.

-1. Occasion oriented: Think of birthday hats, valentine’s day gifts, and class rings.
-These are products bought for specific times, be it once in a lifetime or in repeated times during their lives.
+1. Occasion-oriented: Think of birthday hats, Valentine’s Day gifts, and class rings.
+These are products bought for specific times, be it once in a lifetime or repeatedly during their lives.

-2. Usage oriented: This behavioral segmentation strategy is based on how often the product or service is used.
-Thus users can be heavy and avid users, or light and occasional ones.
-An example is social media sites, and electronics (phone brands have wide ranges depending on the user’s behavior).
+2. Usage-oriented: This behavioral segmentation strategy is based on how often the product or service is used.
+Thus, users can be heavy and avid or light and occasional.
+Examples are social media sites and electronics (phone brands have wide ranges depending on the user’s behavior).

-4. Benefits sought: For benefits segmentation, we care about the customers’ main reason to buy.
+4. Benefits sought: For benefits segmentation, we care about the customers’ main reason for buying.
 For instance, a Tesla can be bought for its green energy appeal, for its tech features, or based on status.
-Each of these customer types resonates with different marketing messages and seeks specific brand relationship aspects.
+Each customer type resonates with different marketing messages and seeks specific brand relationship aspects.

 Each of these behavioral segmentation variables can be collected with Users Insights.
 Here are some ideas for each.

-For occasion-oriented segmentation, it’s possible to track customers based on their last purchase date, their birthday, or enrollment date.
-These data points show you when their next purchase can be and you can act accordingly.
+For occasion-oriented segmentation, it’s possible to track customers based on their last purchase date, birthday, or enrollment date.
+These data points show you when their next purchase can be, and you can act accordingly.
 For instance, here is how to filter WordPress users based on order date:

 Filter users based on purchase dates

-Regarding usage-oriented segmentation, you can find customer profiles looking for their past orders or visits.
-Repeat buyers or active users are likely to be heavy users, while others are occasional users.
+Regarding usage-oriented segmentation, you can find customer profiles looking for past orders or visits.
+Repeat buyers or active users are likely heavy users, while others are occasional users.
 For example, let’s filter all users with WooCommerce activity like many orders and website activity like site visits:

 Filter most active users with repeat orders